-I am of the opinion the control objective of "The authority, during the previous year (2019-20) correctly provided for the period for the exercise of public rights as required by the Accounts and Audit Regulations (evidenced by the notice published on the website and/or authority approved minutes confirming the dates set)" has been met.
+I am of the opinion that the control assertion "the authority has demonstrated that during summer 2021 it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations" has been met.

-N: PUBLICATION REQUIREMENTS (INTERIM AND FINAL AUDIT)
+N: PUBLICATION REQUIREMENTS (INTERIM AUDIT)

-The authority has complied with the publication requirements for 2019/20.
+The authority has complied with the publication requirements for 2020/21.
 Under the Accounts and Audit Regulations 2015, authorities must publish the following information on the authority website / webpage.